 Psychosomatic means mind (psyche) and body (soma).
 A psychosomatic disorder is a disease which involves both mind and body.
-Some physical diseases are thought to be particularly prone to be made worse by mental factors such as stress and anxiety.
-Your current mental state can affect how bad a physical disease is at any given time.
+Some physical diseases are thought to be particularly prone to being made worse by mental factors such as stress and anxiety.
+Your mental state can affect how bad a physical disease is at any given time.

 Which diseases are psychosomatic?

-To an extent, most diseases are psychosomatic - involving both mind and body.
+To an extent most diseases are psychosomatic - involving both mind and body.